jepayne/paynecoin/paynecoin-full/README.md

 # 1. Initializing nodes

 Nodes are virtual representations of the agents that will be interacting with the blockchain.
 First they have to be initialized, at which point they will be assigned a port in the local host (e.g. `http://localhost:5000/`).
 Think of each node as a separate individual with their own copy of the blockchain.
+The API constructed here is simply a structured way for the nodes to communicate updates with each other.

 ## 1.1.
 Manual node initialization